 Blitz the Bearcat, along with many Willamette students and staff, greeted the incoming class with cheers and welcome signs as their buses arrived from the airport.

-Since 1989, the sister school relationship between Willamette and Tokyo International University (TIU) has allowed more than 2,780 students to participate in the one-year ASP program.
+Since 1989, the sister school relationship between Willamette and Tokyo International University (TIU) has allowed nearly 2,900 students to participate in the one-year ASP program.

 Gunnar Gundersen, executive vice president of TIUA, says the partnership provides students from both Willamette and TIU with an opportunity to develop as global citizens.

-During the next year, they will take English language and American studies courses at TIUA and Willamette and will have the opportunity to participate with various clubs and organizations on and off campus.
+Though 95 percent of the ASP students are from Japan, the group of 51 women and 47 men also includes students from Peru and China.
+During the next year, they will take English language and American studies courses at TIUA and Willamette, and they will have the opportunity to participate with various clubs and organizations on and off campus.
 International peer coaches will assist the students as they transition to independent, self-sufficient members of the campus community.